lwerdna/workbench/guide_to_arch_plugs2/README.md

 Hopefully the names of these LLIL instructions already have you imagining how they might map to some machine instructions.
 It was designed with ease of lifting in mind.

 BNIL is a domain specific language (DSL), but you never write it down as text.
 Like we never produce the string "LLIL_LOAD" or "LLIL_STORE" and ask Binja to compile or otherwise process it.
-Instead, it's an [internal or embedded DSL](https://en.wikipedia.org/wiki/Domain-specific_language#External_and_Embedded_Domain_Specific_Languages), being expressed in and hosted by the language Python.
+Instead, it's an [internal or embedded DSL](https://en.wikipedia.org/wiki/Domain-specific_language#External_and_Embedded_Domain_Specific_Languages), being expressed in and hosted by the language the lifter was written, Python in this case.

 Here's an abridged table showing the correspondence between raw LLIL instructions and the hosting constructs in python: